 In Aquapazza, Multi and Ma-ryan have specials that summon a rush of robot maids and schoolgirls respectively.

-Sins Of The Prophets, a Halo-based mod for Sins of a Solar Empire, follows its roots by having the UNSC need to outnumber the Covenant to win, further reinforced by the research topics available allowing it to outproduce the other.
+Sins of the Prophets, a Halo-based mod for Sins of a Solar Empire, follows its roots by having the UNSC need to outnumber the Covenant to win, further reinforced by the research topics available allowing it to outproduce the other.
+The Covenant in contrast follow the classical definition - they need to crush the UNSC fast lest the foe bury them in numbers due to superior industrial-logistical capacity.

 Opponents in Genjuu Ryodan do this in all maps, with quick capture of mana crystals, summoning as much units as possible (with the occasional elite mooks mixed in) and rushing towards the player's units and castle as quickly as possible.